codefresh-io/docs.codefresh.io/_docs/deploy-to-kubernetes/add-kubernetes-cluster.md

 {% endraw %}
 {% endhighlight %}

 Note that these permissions will only allow Codefresh to read the cluster resources and populate the respective dashboards.
 You need to give more privileges for actual deployments.
+For more information see the [Kubernetes RBAC documentation page](https://kubernetes.io/docs/reference/access-authn-authz/rbac/).

 Here is an example with role + service account + binding.